Overview

 Risk factors for intussusception include:

 • Age.
-Children — especially young children — are much more likely to develop intussusception than adults are.
+Children — especially young children — are much more likely to develop intussusception than are adults.
 It's the most common cause of bowel obstruction in children between the ages of 6 months and 3 years.

-• Irregular intestinal formation at birth.
+• Intestinal formation at birth that is not typical.
 Intestinal malrotation is a condition in which the intestine doesn't develop or rotate correctly.
 This increases the risk of intussusception.

-• Certain conditions.
-Some disorders can increase the risk of intussusception, including:
+• Other health conditions.
+Some conditions can increase the risk of intussusception, including:

 • Cystic fibrosis.